 Call Utopia for availabilityTip: Rather than spending your time calling each provider, put in your ZIP code.
 If Utopia isn’t listed, it’s not available in your ZIP code at all.

-has also begun expanding to Salt Lake City, but only a few residents can get the service downtown as of July 2016.
+Google’s famed fiber service is up and running in Provo, which has helped make the city one of the fastest cities for internet in the entire country.
+Google Fiber has also begun expanding to Salt Lake City, but only a few residents can get the service downtown as of July 2016.
 Google plans to expand downtown, but it’s a slow process.
 Google Fiber currently has no plans to expand beyond downtown Salt Lake.
 While there’s little argument that getting Google Fiber is your best option, chances are it’s not available at your home.
 Luckily, you can check availability online without the hassle of calling.